OgbuluSuccess/ECommerce_Api/EC2_DEPLOYMENT.md

 mkdir ~/app
 cd ~/app

+# Option 1: Transfer files from local machine (run this on your local machine)
+scp -i path/to/your-key.pem -r package.json src/* ubuntu@your-ec2-public-dns:~/app/

-# Clone your repository (replace with your repo URL)
+# Option 2: Clone your repository (if your code is on GitHub/GitLab)
-git clone your-repository-url .
+# git clone your-repository-url .

 # Install dependencies
 npm install